Venus (typeface): Usage

+Digital versions and derivatives

-A number of digitisations have been released based on some styles of the family.
+Several digitisations have been released based on various styles of the family.
 Monotype's 1920s Grotesque 215 and 216 series, created for their hot metal typesetting system, were also reportedly loosely based on it; the standard Windows typeface Arial is influenced by them.

-In 2007, David Berlow published the Vonness typeface, loosely based on the Venus typeface.
+In 2007, David Berlow published the "Vonness" typeface, closely based on the Venus typeface.
 Eric Olson designed the Coordinates typeface, a monospaced sans-serif typeface based on the Venus typeface.
+Parachute Type Foundry designed the PF Grand Gothik Variable typeface, a blend of Venus and Interstate, with OpenType features.